nicklockwood/GLView/README.md

 - GLImageView - this is a subclass of GLView, specifically designed for displaying GLImages.
 It behaves in a similar way to UIImageView and mostly mirrors its interface.

 - GLModel - this is a class for loading 3D mesh geometry for rendering in a GLView.
-It currently supports Wavefront .obj files and the bespoke model format used in the Apple OpenGL sample code.
-It will support additional formats in future.
+It currently supports only Wavefront .obj files and the bespoke "WWDC2010" model format used in the Apple GLEssentials sample code, but will support additional formats in future.

 - GLModelView - this is a subclass of GLView, specifically designed for displaying GLModels as simply and easily as possible.